‘Vanderpump Rules’ Star Stassi Schroeder Dropped By Talent Agency After Racially Insensitive Behavior

 The company has reportedly been a key player in expanding her brand from reality star to a brand ambassador with a New York Times best-selling book, a touring show, a podcast, and over 2 million Instagram followers.

-Stower spoke out about the incident during an Instagram Live chat earlier this month.
+Stower spoke out about the incident during an Instagram live chat earlier this month.

 “There was this article on Daily Mail where there was an African American lady,” Stowers said.
 “It was a weird photo, so she looked very light-skinned and had these different, weird tattoos.
 They showcased her, and I guess this woman was robbing people.
 And they called the cops and said it was me.
 This is like, a true story.
 I heard this from actually Stassi during an interview.”